StanGirard/seo-audits-toolkit/README.md

 ![](examples/example.png)

-This seo toolkit is a collection of multiple toos to help you in SEO improvement.
+This seo toolkit is a collection of multiple tools to help you in your quest for a better SEO.
 It is an easy to use API.

+I've grown tired of SEO agencies making us pay hundreds of euros for simple tools.
+I decided to develop an API to help users find issues in their website and increase their SEO for free.
+It can, of course, be used for anything else.

 ## Installation

 You need **Python3**